University for the Creative Arts: Student life

 The Students' Union at the University of the Creative Arts (UCASU) is open to all students, and has over 65 clubs and societies across the three campuses.

 UCASU offers student advice and support, and runs identity communities for those who self-define one or more of the following groups: BAME (Black, Asian and Minority Ethnicities), LGBTQ+, Disabled and Women.

-UCASU runs events at Glasshouse on the Farnham campus.
+UCASU used to run events until August 2026, when they announced that the student-run event center was to be shutdown in the coming term.